-How to Apply for a VA Veterans Pension
+How to apply for a VA pension as a Veteran

-Find out how to apply for a tax-free VA Veterans pension.
+Find out how to apply for tax-free VA pension benefits as a Veteran.

 How do I prepare before starting my application?

-- Gather the information listed below that you’ll need to fill out your pension application.
+- Gather the information listed that you’ll need to fill out your pension application.

 - Social Security number or VA file number (required)